 Dalichov remarked that “things at the college level” are “getting a little bit better” by “shut[ting] down the safe space bullcrap.”
-Lana responded by calling for other white supremacists infiltrate public schools to push their racist agenda and root out “Marxists.”
+Lokteff responded by calling for other white supremacists to infiltrate public schools to push their racist agenda and root out “Marxists.”

 “Well that’s why we need more people on our side to do — who would be committed to being teachers,” Lokteff said.
 “They don’t have to be vocal about their views but get in there!
 Be more covert and just start taking over those places, I mean that’s what the Left did.
 [It’s what] a lot of these cultural Marxists and Frankfurt Schoolers did.”

 Much to Lokteff’s delight, Dalichov revealed that she is, in fact, a teacher with white nationalist beliefs — as well as a fan of Red Ice.
 “It’s something that, as a teacher, it’s a tough place to be,” Dalichov complained, adding that teachers like her are “incredibly lucky” to find like-minded co-workers.

 “So do you have much freedom as a teacher or is someone always over your back, making sure that you’re staying on point, and teaching certain curriculum?”
 Lokteff asked.
 Disturbingly, Dalichov revealed that she plays by the rules when her supervisors are watching, but lets the children know that it’s all an act — a “dog-and-pony show,” as she called it — and asks them to “play along.”